 Enjoy the stunning scenery while riding the Rocky Mountaineer Rail Routes.
 The most popular route is through the Canadian Rockies, which carves through extreme landscapes like BC’s coastal rainforest, the rugged Fraser Canyon, and the historic Cariboo gold rush region.
 Or take the panoramic train from Vancouver to Jasper, through some of the highest peaks in the Canadian Rockies and the remote vistas of Canada’s West.

-I hope this list of beautiful places to visit inspires you and gives you some interesting ideas when planning your next trip to Canada.
+I hope this list of top Canadian tourist places, destinations and cities, and beautiful places to visit inspires you and gives you some interesting ideas when planning your next trip to Canada.

 Images sourced from Pixabay